fractal-academy/qonsoll-form/README.md

 ## How to configure module theme
 - First of all, if you new to qonsoll/react-design package, check out this [**documentation**](https://github.com/qonsoll/react-design/tree/doc-usage-vars).
 Qonsoll form is built using its components and theme.
+- Qonsollform supports theme changing.
+Most of theme colors and spacings'll be taken from your
 - After fulfilling steps from documentation (or if you pulled existing project with configured qonsole/react-design package), you'll have a vars.css file in /styles directory.
 Extend this file with Qonsole forms vars:

 ```sh